anrosent/LT-code/README.txt

 Performance
 -----------

     The performance of this implementation is pretty solid.
 The reference implementation in Go wins handily on very small files, but the speed of my encoder/decoder pair scales very favorably in comparison, winning by a factor of 4 on a dataset 10k times as large.
-I am not sure how the reference implementation decoder is written, but this could be a manifestation of an asymptotic difference.
-If the reference decoder uses a more naive decoding scheme in which work is done in batches rather than an online fashion, this could result in substantial overhead when more blocks are in flight.
+I am not sure how the reference implementation decoder is written, but this could be a manifestation of an asymptotic difference or some uncharacteristically high overhead in the Go implementation relative to the Python here.

 Difficulties
 -----------